MeanMachine0/auctionWebApp/README.md

 # auctionWebApp
-A Django web app with a REST API that is used to communicate to a Flutter mobile app.
+A Django web app with a REST API that is used to communicate with a Flutter mobile app in JSON.

 ## Functions
 ### When not logged in